gruberdev/tf-free/README.md

 The MIT license grant is not for Hashicorp's trademarks, which include the logo designs.
 [Hashicorp reserves all trademark and copyright rights in and to all Hashicorp trademarks][disclaimer].

-Terraform®, Vault®, Hashicorp's logos are Hasicorp's Trademarks or registered Trademarks.
-When using Hashicorp's logos, be sure to follow the [community][guidelines] and [brand usage][brand] guidelines.
+This repository **is not** associated with any of the cloud providers or Hashicorp.
+Terraform®, Vault®, Hashicorp's logos and names are Hasicorp's registered Trademarks.
+When using Hashicorp's logos, be sure to follow their [community][guidelines] and [brand usage][brand] guidelines.
+Be sure to [read the terms][usage-terms] of usage to understand the responsabilities involved.

 <!-- Images URLs -->